bkimminich/AgileSoftwareDevelopmentInPractice/README.md

 ## Installation

-Simply checkout the whole project and import into Eclipse.
-Done!
+1. Checkout project and import into IDE of your choice
+2. Add libraries in /examples/lib to classpath
+3. Done!